studioromeo/studioromeo.github.com/_posts/2012-09-08-initial-commit.md

 ###So who am I?
 I'm Rob, a developer from Great Britain.
 I started coding in 2007 while at school with ASP.NET, a lot of people dislike .net and personally I don't blame them.
 But looking back there was a lot of good stuff in the .net framework if you knew what you were doing from the outset...
 I clearly didn't!

 So one thing lead to another and I made the switch to PHP.
 Moving over was a breath of fresh air from the often complicated world of xml config files and code behind files.
-Initially I started using Kohana after being recommended by
-<br/>[Richard Standbrook], but I also dabbled in WordPress after discovering its ability to get a basic site up in minutes.
+Initially I started using Kohana after being recommended by [Richard Standbrook], but I also dabbled in WordPress after discovering its ability to get a basic site up in minutes.

 It wasn't until working on the famed Jigoshop plugin that I discovered all the new things that WordPress could do such as custom post types, routing to name just a few.
 I also had good fun learning about working on a distributed product to boot!